CaptainCrog/SEGroup4/README.md

-# SEGroup4
+# SEGroup4 - Installation Instructions

 Collaborative project for Software Engineering

-The main file is releasecandidate.py

-Uses Spotipy

-"pip install spotipy"

-NewsApi

-"pip install newsapi-python"

-(this might fail on INB computers, if so do pip install --user newsapi-python)

-NLTK

-"pip install nltk"
+1) Download the application -> releasecandidate.py

+2) Install Spotipy -> pip install spotipy

+3) Install the NewsApi -> pip install --user newsapi-python

+4) Install natural language toolkit -> pip install nltk

-.png files in src are required in the same directory as releasecandidate.py
+5) Download the Spotify_Logo.png file and place it in the same directory as the application (Otherwise an error will be thrown)

-When your Spotify Username is entered, copy and paste the URL of the tab that opens up into the console

-If newsapi was installed with '--user', releasecandidate.py will have to be run in powershell, "python releasecandidate.py"
+6) Run the application -> python releasecandidate.py

+7) Enter your spotify username and hit OK.
+It will open up an internet browser.

+8) Copy the URL it takes you to.
+Paste it into the console window.

+9) Press Get Playlist to generate a playlist.

+Note - These extra steps would not be necessary in the next release but unfortunately we ran out of time.